seodn/webcontent/smooth-auto-panel-paint/dent-removal.md

 ### Our Location
 ## Conveniently Located on East Tamaki Road
+Located on East Tamaki Road, our workshop is easily accessible for drivers across South Auckland needing fast, professional dent removal and scratch repair services.

 Easily accessible from Hunters Corner and Great South Road, our Papatoetoe workshop at 26C East Tamaki Road serves drivers across Clover Park, Otara, Wiri, Manukau, East Tamaki, and wider South Auckland.

 ---

 ### Customer Reviews
 ## What South Auckland Drivers Say About Our Dent Repairs
+We proudly help local drivers restore damaged panels, remove dents, and repair scratches with high-quality workmanship and reliable turnaround times.
 *   *“I had three annoying shopping trolley dings massaged out of my car door.
 They used PDR rods and it took less than an hour.
 The door looks absolutely perfect!”* — **Brendon S., Papatoetoe**
 *   *“Excellent scratch repair.
 Someone keyed my driver's guard door.
 Smooth Auto Panel & Paint matched the metallic silver paint perfectly and baked it.
 Looks brand new!”* — **Amara K., Manukau**
 *   *“Fast bumper scrape repair on our company car.
 Re-aligned the bumper and resprayed it inside 24 hours.
 Highly competitive price.”* — **Gary L., South Auckland**